 Bethel University announces that it plans to resume residential, face-to-face classes in August, and is investing significant human and financial resources to accommodate COVID-19-related scenarios that could emerge.
 A spectrum of options will allow the university to make adjustments based on real-time information from federal, state and local authorities.

 Current Bethel Status Report

-- YELLOW COVID-19 risk level:
+- GREEN COVID-19 risk level:

 Bethel University students enrolled in on-ground (not fully online) undergraduate or graduate programs are now able to apply for a grant to assist with financial hardships they and their families have experienced as a result of COVID-19.